Theaflavin

 - ^ Sang S, et al. New dibenzotropolone derivatives characterized from black tea using LC/MS/MS. Bioorg Med Chem.
 (2004)

-- ^ Enzymatic synthesis of tea theaflavin derivatives and their anti-inflammatory and cytotoxic activities.
+- ^ Enzymatic synthesis of tea theaflavin derivatives and their joint comfort and cytotoxic activities.

 - ^ a b Henning SM, et al. Tea polyphenols and theaflavins are present in prostate tissue of humans and mice after green and black tea consumption.
 J Nutr.
 (2006)